-In this case we hold that the trial court abused its discretion by calculating income for pendente lite child and spousal support orders based on only the latest two months *275 of a salesperson's earnings.
-The trial court should have used a properly representative sample, which, on this record, would presumptively have been the previous 12 months.
+In this case we hold that the trial court abused its discretion by calculating income for pendente lite child and spousal support orders based on only the latest two months

 I. FACTS

-A. The Complicated Nature of Husband's Income
+The Complicated Nature of Husband’s Income

 1. The Sample the Trial Court Used

 Husband Tracy Riddle works as a commissioned financial advisor for a major investment firm.
-There are four components to his income, the first two of which are somewhat unusual in that they constitute (1) the forgiveness of debt on an advance received by his employer during the marriage, and (2) the forgiveness of the interest on the debt.
+There are four components to his income, the first two of which are somewhat unusual in that they constitute (1) the forgiveness of debt on an advance received by his employer during the marriage, and (2) the forgiveness of the/interest on the debt.

-The circumstances behind these two components are these: During the marriage, in order to lure Husband away from his prior employer, his present employer paid him an "advance" against his future earnings of $1.039 million.
+The circumstances behind these two components are these: During the marriage, in order to lure Husband away from his prior employer, his present employer paid him an “advance” against his fiiture earnings of $1.039 million.
 This amount was to be paid back every month in installments of $11,423.14, plus interest of $2,365.54.
-However, on Husband's earning statement the $11,423.14 plus $2,365.54 is included among Husband's earnings because the amount is also being forgiven in the same monthly installments in which it was supposed to have been paid back.
+However, on Husband’s earning statement the $11,423.14 plus $2,365.54 is included among Husband’s earnings because the amount is also being forgiven in the same monthly installments in which it was supposed to have been paid back.
 (In tax law, the forgiveness of debt is considered income.)
 The reason for this convoluted system of payment is fairly obvious: It allowed the employer to pay Husband big bucks up front, but spread out the payment of tax on the payment over time so as to circumvent the progressivity of the tax codes.

 There are two other components to Husband’s earnings as shown on the employer’s earnings statement besides the $11,423.14 forgiveness-of-debt and the $2,365.54 forgiveness-of-interest on the debt.
 One is (3) a monthly draw of $2,340.
 The other, and this the variable part, is (4) the actual amount of commission Husband earns for a given month, and that figure fluctuates.